nocksock/kloen/README.md

 mutate($someSet, s => s.add('item'))
 $size() // 1

-// Signals can be named and receive a default value if not yet existing
+// Signals can be named and receive a default value if not yet existing,
+// making it easy to share signals between places where passing it down is
+// has too much friction
 $a = signal.for('counter-a', 0)
 $b = signal.for('counter-b', 0)